f5devcentral/f5-agility-labs-xc/docs/class9/lab2.rst

 +----------------------------------------------+

 5- Select the Distributed Cloud **Load Balancer** where the policy is to be deployed/attached.
+This *HTTP Load Balancer* must be pre-configured and available in the corresponding tenant.

-Task 5: Confirm that the WAF policy was deployed as expected
+Task 4: Confirm that the WAF policy was deployed as expected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+1- Browse back to your Distributed Cloud tenant and find the *HTTP Load Balancer* you select in the previous task.

+2- Confirm that the WAF security policy is attached as expected.